 REFERENCE: VICTORIA HALL / GALLERY BOOKING POLICY

-Victoria Hall is Westmount’s community centre and home to the Community Events Division.
-This division is responsible for the operation of the building, including the Gallery at Victoria Hall, and for the coordination of local City organized events.
+Victoria Hall is Westmount’s community centre and home to the Community Events Office.
+The office is responsible for the operation of the building, including the Gallery at Victoria Hall, and for the coordination of local events.

 Victoria Hall is used for Council events, cultural presentations and recreation courses offered by the City of Westmount.

 The Gallery was designed and built to promote and encourage Westmount artists.
-It is managed and curated by the Gallery Selection Committee.
+It is managed by the Community Events Office and curated by the Gallery Selection Committee.

 OBJECTIVE: The City receives many requests for the use of Victoria Hall.
 In keeping this building’s mandate as a community centre, Council has established the following guidelines to ensure the facility is used exclusively for not-for-profit, community-based public events that are of interest and of benefit to the community.